-10.8.1 The use of biological control agents is minimized, monitored and controlled.

-Verifiers: Biological Control Agent policy, procedure & monitoring plan

-10.8.2 Use of biological control agents complies with internationally accepted scientific protocols.
+- 10.8.1 The use of biological control agents is minimized, monitored and controlled.
+Where biological agents are used, a strategy shall justify their use, demonstrating no practicable alternative in economic, social, and environmental costs. - 10.8.2 Use of biological control agents strictly complies with internationally accepted scientific protocols.